Marginalia Search Engine Software Documentation

 crawler.maxUrlsPerDomain integer Sets the maximum number of URLs to crawl per domain (when recrawling)

-crawler.minUrlsPerDomain integer Sets the minimum number of URLs to crawl per domain (when recrawling)
+crawler.minUrlsPerDomain integer Sets the initial number of URLs to crawl per domain (when recrawling)

 crawler.crawlSetGrowthFactor double If 100 documents were fetched last crawl, increase the goal to 100 x (this value) this time